-The next step in Blevins' career led her to her current role as Associate Director for Public Services at the Ruth Lilly Medical Library (RLML) at the Indiana University School of Medicine (IUSM).
+The next step in Blevins' career led her to her current role as the first Associate Director for Public Services at the Ruth Lilly Medical Library (RLML) at the Indiana University School of Medicine (IUSM).
 Since 2015, Blevins has made significant strides in aligning the library's public services, education, and outreach programs with the school's mission, including leading an evidence-based medicine (EBM) thread within the School of Medicine and developing a multi-tiered systematic review service.

 One of Blevins' most significant contributions in this area is her work designing and implementing EBM instruction for medical students.
-Recognizing the importance of integrating EBM skills throughout the medical curriculum, Blevins advocated for, and created a scaffolded approach to teaching these skills.
+Recognizing the importance of integrating EBM skills throughout the medical curriculum, Blevins advocated for and created a scaffolded approach to teaching these skills.
 This method, inspired by constructivist learning theory, ensures that students build upon their knowledge and abilities as they progress through their medical education, preparing them to be effective, evidence-based practitioners.

 Typically, the leadership of major curricular components in medical schools, such as EBM education, is entrusted to clinicians who have hands-on experience in applying these principles in patient care.
 However, Blevins was appointed as the leader of the EBM thread at IUSM.
-This appointment represents a significant departure from the norm and this exceptional recognition of Blevins' expertise in teaching EBM forages the unique and valuable contributions that librarians can make when integrated into medical education courses.
+This appointment represents a significant departure from the norm and this exceptional recognition of Blevins' expertise in teaching EBM highlights the unique and valuable contributions that librarians can make when integrated into medical education courses.

 As the EBM thread leader, Blevins took on the crucial responsibility of guiding an interdisciplinary team of clinicians, biostatisticians, and other healthcare professionals, each bringing their unique perspectives and expertise to the table.
-Under her leadership, they developed a comprehensive scaffolded EBM curriculum.

-These objectives are designed to ensure that students acquire the necessary skills to practice evidence-based medicine effectively.
+Under her leadership, they developed a comprehensive scaffolded EBM curriculum that was linked back to the institutional learning objectives for the medical school.
+This curriculum is designed to ensure that students acquire the necessary skills to practice evidence-based medicine effectively and efficiently